mogilvie/EncryptBundle/README.md

 ## About

-EncryptBundle has been written for the [SpecShaper](http://about.specshaper.com) and [Parolla](http://parolla.ie) websites to encode users private data.
-The bundle will be expanded as part of a larger EU GDPR data management bundle.
+EncryptBundle has been written for the [SpecShaper](http://about.specshaper.com) and [Parolla](https://www.parolla.ie) websites to encode users private data.
+The bundle is expanded in a larger [gdpr-bundle](https://github.com/mogilvie/GdprBundle).

 ## Reporting an issue or a feature request